| Home | One-Day Albums | Index |

-This file is about getting albums done in a hurry - either because you have a lot of photos or don't have much spare time.
+This file was originally created for scrapbooking consultants for use in classes, but works very well for individuals wanting to finish albums in a hurry--either because you have a lot of photos or don't have much spare time.
 It includes Celebration Album-in-a-Day, One Day Catch-Up Scrapbook and The One-Day Album.
-Also see Quick Albums and Photo Organization.
+Also see Quick Albums and Photo Organization (It is a good idea to look at this file before you start creating an album).

-(by Renee H. - updated by Lynne S.)
+(by Renee Hinkle - updated slightly by Lynne Szatkowski)

 It is a full 15 to 20-page album (30-40 sides) completed in a nine-hour workshop.
 It gives a classic look with clean and simple lines.
 It relies on limited elements for simple pages that take eight to ten minutes each: